Albert Anastasia: World War II

 During World War II, Anastasia reportedly conceived the plan to win a pardon for the imprisoned Luciano by contributing to the war effort.
 With the United States needing allies in Sicily to advance the invasion of Italy and the desire of the U.S. Navy to dedicate its resources to the war, Anastasia orchestrated a deal to obtain lighter treatment and eventual parole for Luciano in exchange for the Mafia's protection of the waterfront and Luciano's assistance with his associates in Sicily.

 In 1942, Anastasia joined the U.S. Army, possibly motivated by a desire to escape the criminal investigations that were dismantling Murder Inc. Attaining the rank of technical sergeant, he trained soldiers to be longshoremen at Fort Indiantown Gap in Pennsylvania.
 In 1943, as a reward for his military service, he received U.S. citizenship.
 The following year, Anastasia was honorably discharged and moved his family to a ranch house on Bluff Road in Fort Lee, New Jersey.

 In 1945, U.S. military authorities in Sicily returned Genovese to the U.S. to be tried for the murder of Ferdinand Boccia in 1934.
 However, after the death of the main prosecution witness, all charges against Genovese were dropped.
 In 1946, New York Governor Thomas E. Dewey commuted Luciano's sentence, and the federal government immediately deported him to Italy.

+In 1946 he attended the Havana Conference in Cuba.
 In 1948, Anastasia bought a dressmaking factory in Hazleton, Pennsylvania, and left his waterfront activities in the control of his brother Anthony.